 Quad Operator

-Founded Humble Audio and shipped the Quad Operator — A new take on frequency modulation synthesis for eurorack modular.
+Founded Humble Audio and shipped the Quad Operator — A new take on Frequency Modulation synthesis for eurorack modular.
 The module features a one-control-per-function interface, offering the opportunity to gain a deeper intuition for how FM parameters affect results.
 Hardware, firmware, DSP, product design, and all the rest.

 On building for musicians